Frequently asked questions

 The various activities proposed in the five separate pools require different pool temperatures.
 Lap swimmers need a pool with water temperature around 26 degrees so they don’t overheat.
 People using a therapy pool require 33 to 34 degrees so they remain warm while exercising.
 Toddlers and small children in learn-to-swim classes require a pool that is 30 to 32 degrees.

 A 50-metre pool with a moveable divider allows for 25-metre lap swimming at one end and programs in the other, which would mean that all aqua aerobics, therapy sessions, learn-to-swim and gentle exercise classes would happen in a pool that was colder than recommended.
 Or lap swimmers would be in water that was too warm.
 A 25-metre x 10-lane lap pool can cater to lap swimmers in a 26 degree pool, while activities and programs are happening in the four other pools at the right temperature for each activity. ,p>The total pool surface area is proposed to increase from 665m2 (the current 50m pool) to 1202m2 (based on the concept).

 Where will local schools and swim clubs have carnivals and meets?

-If we get the funds to go ahead, the 25-metre pool will comply with the International Swimming Federation’s short course competition requirements, making it capable of hosting regional and NSW age events.
-All of Council’s swimming centres are currently used for carnivals and many local schools use Moruya’s 25-metre, eightlane pool for school carnivals.
-Long course events can be held at Narooma’s indoor 50-metre pool year-round.
+If we get the full funding to go ahead, the 25-metre pool will comply with the International Swimming Federation’s short course competition requirements, making it capable of hosting regional and NSW age events.
+All of Council’s swimming centres are currently used for carnivals and many local schools use Moruya’s 25-metre, eight-lane pool for school carnivals.
+Long-course events can be held at Narooma’s indoor 50-metre pool year-round.

 Why would a 50-metre pool construction cost $6.5 million more and $300,000 more per year in ongoing costs?